MicrosoftDocs/power-automate-docs/articles/sequential-modern-approvals.md

     tags=""/>

 <tags
     ms.service="flow"
     ms.devlang="na"
     ms.topic="article"
     ms.tgt_pltfrm="na"
     ms.workload="na"
-   ms.date="05/25/2017"
+    ms.date="06/08/2017"
     ms.author="deonhe"/>

 # Manage sequential approvals with Microsoft Flow

-You can use Microsoft Flow to automate almost any workflow.
 Some workflows require pre-approval before the final approver is required to sign off.
 For example, a company may have a sequential approval policy that requires pre-approval for invoices over $1000.00 before they're approved by the Finance department.

 In this walkthrough, we create a sequential approval flow that manages employee vacation requests.
-The flow starts after an employee creates a request for vacation in SharePoint.
-The flow then routes the request to someone for pre-approval.
-If the vacation request is pre-approved, the flow sends it to another person for final approval.
-If the pre-approver rejects the request, the final approver doesn't receive it.
-The flow also sends email to the employee whenever the status of the vacation request is changed by the pre-approver or the approver.

-Note: Go to the [modern approvals walkthrough](./modern-approvals.md) if you want to create, and then test a single approver flow.

 ## Detailed steps in the flow

 The flow:

-1. Starts when an employee creates vacation request in a SharePoint Online list.
+1. Starts when an employee creates vacation request in a [SharePoint Online list](https://support.office.com/article/Introduction-to-lists-0a1c3ace-def0-44af-b225-cfa8d92c52d7).

-1. Adds the vacation request to the approval center, and then emails the request to the pre-approver.
+1. Adds the vacation request to the approval center and then emails the request to the pre-approver.

 1. Emails the pre-approval decision to the employee.